chriszarate/docker-wordpress-vip-go/README.md

 ## HTTPS support

 This repo provide HTTPS support out of the box.
 The setup script generates self-signed certificates for the domain specified in `.env`.
+To enforce the use of HTTPS, comment out (or remove) `HTTPS_METHOD: "nohttps"` from the `services/proxy/environment` section of `docker-compose.yml`.

 You may wish to add the generated root certificate to your system’s trusted root certificates.
 This will allow you to browse your dev environment over HTTPS without accepting a browser security warning.
 On OS X:

 ```sh
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain certs/ca-root/ca.crt
 ```

-If you do not want to use HTTPS, add `HTTPS_METHOD: "nohttps"` to the `services/proxy/environment` section of `docker-compose.yml`.

 ## Multiple environments